rcastera/APC-Cache-Class/README.md

 =============

 The Alternative PHP Cache (APC) is a free and open opcode cache for PHP.
 Its goal is to provide a free, open, and robust framework for caching and optimizing PHP intermediate code.
-This class is an Abstraction to the APC Library.
+This class is in simple form, an Abstraction to the APC Library.

 Examples